cjdelisle/cjdns/doc/Whitepaper.md

 route to the node which was asked with the route to the node in the response, yielding a route to the final destination through them.

+Routers choose the node to forward a packet to in a similar way to how they answer search queries.
+They select nodes from their routing table except in this case the selection contains only one node.
+The packet is sent through the CryptoAuth session corresponding to this node and the label for getting to it is applied to the packet before sending to the switch.
+The "search target" for forwarding a packet is the IPv6 destination address of the packet.

+### Format of router messages

 Router messages are sent as Data Packets whose content-type is 256 (Route Header).
 The payload of these inter-router messages is [bEncoded][bEncode] dictionaries.
 Routers send search queries which have a key called "q", and replies which